SILVER TOWERS "TASTE OF HELL’S KITCHEN"

 A packed house of New York VIPs was treated to fabulous fare from some of the hottest restaurants in Hell’s Kitchen including 5 Napkin Burger, BEA, La Vela, Le Rivage, Southern Hospitality and The Meatball Shop.
 Desserts were provided by Schmackary Cookies and libations from Monkey Rum, New York Beer Company and INVO.
-Southern Hospitality’s Smoked Old Fashion was the hit of the evening, as a staff member demonstrated the “magic” that goes into creating the delicious cocktail.
+Southern Hospitality’s Smoked Old Fashioned was the hit of the evening, as a staff member demonstrated the “magic” that goes into creating the delicious cocktail.
+This delicious and wonderful event was held in one of Silver Tower’s Sky Collection units.

 Instagram Handles & Websites for Silver Towers & all participating restaurants and libations: